-It’s OK to talk about the struggles we face.
+It’s OK to talk about the struggles we face and expat depression.

 Talking about them doesn’t mean we’re being negative; it means we’re just going through life.
 The hard times are more bearable with a caring support system and people to turn to.
 I also mention France specifically in this post because that’s where I live but foreigners living anywhere will be able to relate to this post.
 It’s by no means France specific.